-Unlike In-Network Providers, Out-of-Network Providers may send you a bill and collect for the amount of the Provider's charge that exceeds the Maximum Allowed Amount.
-You are responsible for paying the difference between the Maximum Allowed Amount and the amount the Provider charges.
+Unlike In-Network Providers, Out-of-Network Providers may send you a bill and collect for the amount of the Provider's charge that exceeds the Maximum Allowed Amount, unless your claim involves a Surprise Billing Claim.
+You are responsible for paying the difference between the Maximum Allowed Amount and the amount the Provider charges unless such charges are the result of Emergency Care and/or a Surprise Billing Claim.
 This amount can be significant.
 Choosing an In-Network provider will likely result in lower out of pocket costs to you.

 Customer Service is also available to assist you in determining this Plan's Maximum Allowed Amount for a particular service from an Out-of-Network Provider.
-In order to assist you, you will need to obtain from your

-Provider the specific procedure code(s) and diagnosis code(s) for the services the Provider will render.
+In order to assist you, you will need to obtain from your Provider the specific procedure code(s) and diagnosis code(s) for the services the Provider will render.
 You will also need to know the Provider's charges to calculate your out of pocket responsibility.
 Although Customer Service can assist you with this pre-service information, the final Maximum Allowed Amount for your claim will be based on the actual claim submitted by the Provider.